 Other brokers will only keep copy of the messages by synchronization.

-You have learnt about Apache Kafka Topics, partitions, offsets and Brokers.
-How replication happens in Brokers and what is leader for a given partition.
+You have learned about Apache Kafka Topics, partitions, offsets, and Brokers.
+How replication happens in Brokers and what is the leader for a given partition.